mirko3000/MagicMirror/README.md

 ## Contributing Guidelines

 Contributions of all kinds are welcome, not only in the form of code but also with regards bug reports and documentation.

-Please keep the following in mind:

-- **Bug Reports**:  Make sure you're running the latest version.
-If the issue(s) still persist: please open a clearly documented issue with a clear title.
-- **Minor Bug Fixes**: Please send a pull request with a clear explanation of the issue or a link to the issue it solves.
-- **Major Bug Fixes**: please discuss your approach in an GitHub issue before you start to alter a big part of the code.
-- **New Features**: please please discuss in a GitHub issue before you start to alter a big part of the code.
-Without discussion upfront, the pull request will not be accepted / merged.

-Thanks for your help in making MagicMirror² better!
+For the full contribution guidelines, check out: [https://docs.magicmirror.builders/getting-started/contributing.html](https://docs.magicmirror.builders/getting-started/contributing.html)

 ## Enjoying MagicMirror?
 Consider a donation!